tony-yang/baremetal-init/README.md

-# devinit
+# Baremetal Init
-Initialize a new dev box with essential tools to start development
+Initialize a new Bare metal box with essential tools to start development or production use

-This code is developed on Ubuntu and only tested on Ubuntu-based system It is assumed that the following tools are available when the OS was installed:
+This code is developed on Ubuntu and only tested on Ubuntu-based system It was assumed that the following tools are available when the OS was installed:
 - Bash
 - Git